Course Outline

 Format:

-The review quiz will contain a combination of multi-choice and short answer questions (total 50 marks).
-It will examine the material covered during Workshops 1 to 6.
+The review quiz will contain a combination of multi-choice and short answer questions.
+Please refer to our course Canvas site for more details.

 Criteria: